 Reports and forecasts from these sources indicate continued growth in the markets we serve.
-The NAHB has forecasted calendar-year housing starts (excluding manufactured units) to remain stable in 2018 and increase slightly in 2019.
-Ducker indicated that window shipments in the R&R market are expected to increase approximately 2% annually through 2019.
-Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended December 31, 2017 was 3.6%.
-During this period, growth in new construction increased 5.8%, while growth in R&R activity increased 2.0%.
+The NAHB has forecasted calendar-year housing starts (excluding manufactured units) to increase slightly through 2020.
+Ducker indicated that window shipments in the R&R market are expected to increase approximately 3% annually through 2020.
+Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve months ended March 31, 2018 was 3.8%.
+During this period, growth in new construction increased 5.5%, while growth in R&R activity increased 2.4%.
 Growth in new construction continues to outpace the growth in R&R. D&G Consulting forecasts an increase in housing in the United Kingdom through 2020.
 Catalina Research estimates residential semi-custom cabinet demand in the U.S. to grow between 4% to 6% annually through 2020.

 We utilize several commodities in our business for which pricing can fluctuate, including polyvinyl resin (PVC), titanium dioxide (TiO2), petroleum products, aluminum and wood.
 For the majority of our customers and critical suppliers, we have price adjusters in place which effectively share the base pass-through price changes for our primary commodities with our customers commensurate with the market at large.
 Our long-term exposure to these price fluctuations is somewhat mitigated due to the contractual component of the adjuster program.
-However, these adjusters are not in place with all customers, and there is a level of exposure to such volatility due to the lag associated with the timing of price updates in accordance with our customer agreements, particularly with regard to hardwoods.
-In addition, some of these commodities, such as silicone, are in high demand, particularly in Europe, which can affect the cost of the raw materials, a portion of which we may not be able to fully recover through surcharges.
+However, these adjusters are not in place with all customers and for all commodities, and there is a level of exposure to such volatility due to the lag associated with the timing of price updates in accordance with our customer agreements, particularly with regard to hardwoods.
+In addition, some of these commodities, such as silicone, are in high demand, particularly in Europe, which can affect the cost of the raw materials, a portion of which we may not be able to fully recover.

-Our business continues to be impacted by fluctuations in foreign exchange rates as the United States dollar has weakened recently compared to other currencies where we have operations, including the United Kingdom.
+Our business continues to be impacted by fluctuations in foreign exchange rates as the United States dollar has strengthened recently compared to other currencies where we have operations, including the United Kingdom.